-It results that not all of us manage to reach large audiences and engage with them.
-The goal of this article is to research exactly what trends make blogs go from empty no-reader spaces to highly engaged communities.
+It results that not all of us managing to reach large audiences and engage with them.
+Hence, the goal of this article is to research exactly what trends make blogs go from empty no-reader spaces to highly engaged communities.

 Trend 1: Good Performing Articles Are Growing in Length

-It’s true that a significantly small percentage of marketers write articles larger than 2000 words, but these bloggers are reporting that their content is performing around 3 times better than the average article that has a length of 1150 words.
+It’s true that a significantly small percentage of marketers write articles larger than 2000 words, but these bloggers report that their content performs around 2 times better than the average article that has a length of 1150 words.
 This is why, we can actually conclude that the longer the publication – the better it performs.

 Trend 2: Bloggers Invest More Time per Post

-Both search engines and users demanding content personalization.
-Respectively to make an article attract a particular kind of people you need to do more thorough research, work with buyer personas, and psychographic targeting in order to personalize it.
+Both search engines and users demand content personalization.
+Respectively, to ensure that your article can attract a particular kind of audience you need to do more thorough research.
+This involves, working with buyer personas to segment your audience, and with psychographic targeting to personalize your content.

-Your overall content strategy should be optimized and coherent, meaning different activities should be aligned with one another and support the final goals.
+Your overall content strategy should be optimized and coherent, meaning different activities should be aligned with one another and support the main marketing goals.